ssyz/speech2text/README.md

 * Your choice of a Python IDE, I recommend [Atom](https://atom.io/)

 ## Making the project work

 One of the hardest parts of programming applications is getting various services to work together.
 In general, it is best practice to refer to the provided [documentation](https://cloud.google.com/text-to-speech/docs/).
-Below are a few critical components and examples, I will continue to add as questions come up.
+Below are a few critical components and examples.
+I will continue to add more descriptions as questions come up.

 ### Remember to set application credentials!